abbyDC/speech-recog-ml-task/README.md

 ### Notes

-1. Visualizations were added to inspect the data as well as results
+1. Visualizations were added to inspect the data as well as results.

 2. There's already a trained model available so no need to run this to get a model.

-Model available here: <insert_link>

 ## IV.
 Test Data Evaluation and Inference

 For data evaluation and inference, please see `kws_eval_inference.ipynb`

+### Notes

+1. Just run the whole notebook to simulate the evaluation and inference with the model.

+2. Part of the setup already includes downloading the test data and the trained model so you just need to run the cell.

 ## V. Experiments Documentation